Lotta Dempsey: Toronto Star (1958–1981)

 In the late 1960s, when all of their sons had moved out, Dempsey, Fisher, and Burrows moved to a smaller home on York Mills Road.
 Fisher died from a heart attack in 1967 and two years later, Burrows also died.

 Despite her years of writing, Dempsey was never promoted to a more prestigious reporting position than her general interest column and never became a senior manager for a newspaper.
 She won "best columnist" from the Canadian Women's Press Club in 1967, for an article addressing suicide and loneliness of middle-aged women.
 When she reached retirement age, Dempsey had a byline on the column "Age of Reason", which addressed issues impacting elders.

 In 1975, she was inducted into the Canadian News Hall of Fame, where she was cited as "one of the most admired and respected women journalists still active".

 Dempsey's autobiography, No Life for a Lady, was published in 1976.
 She told journalist Kay Alsop that after writing an obituary for a friend who was ill, she wrote her own obituary and gave it to her editor to keep on file.
 After reading it, he encouraged her to turn it into a book.
 The title was based on her father's advice when she wanted to become a journalist; he said that prying into the lives of others was "no life for a lady".
 The book told her life story with her typical humour, relaying missteps she had made, encounters with royalty and celebrities, and memorable world events that occurred during her career.
 Reviews by journalists Alsop of The Province, Eleanor Callaghan of the Montreal Star, and Judy Creighton of The Canadian Press, all commented on Dempsey's ability to laugh at herself, her honesty about the notables she liked and disliked, and her portrayal of journalism as a career in her era.

-With Gordon Jocelyn, Dempsey began broadcasting the television show From Now On in 1978.
-It ran for a year, and was shown on CBC Television and geared towards senior citizens.
-The hosts presented information on useful topics including cooking, pensions, and staying active, but also practical issues such as loneliness and loss.
-She retired from the Toronto Star officially in 1980, but continued working as a freelance journalist for at least five years.
+With Gordon Jocelyn, Dempsey broadcast the television show From Now On geared towards senior citizens, starting in 1978.
+It ran for a year, and was shown on CBC Television.
+Jocelyn and Dempsey presented information on cooking, pensions, and staying active and also general issues such as loneliness and loss.

+She retired from the Toronto Star officially in 1980 but continued working as a freelance journalist for at least five years.